 We loved the atmosphere, it was busy, with Christmas parties and they even have an outside area at the back of the pub during the festive season, with open fires, a bar and live music at the weekends.

 10. French Affaire

-Last Sunday some lovely local bloggers and I headed to the newly opened bistro café and restaurant French Affaire in Stony Stratford for pancakes and a giggle!
-French Affaire is an intimate French inspired restaurant based just off the high street in the quaint Odell’s Yard.
+Another one of the best restaurants near me is French Affaire in Stony Stratford.
+I headed to the newly opened bistro café and restaurant French Affaire in Stony Stratford for pancakes and a giggle!
+French Affaire is an intimate French-inspired restaurant based just off the high street in the quaint Odell’s Yard.

 READ MORE: Pancakes at French Affaire